IN THIS ARTICLE:

 Each enrollment status has a unique purpose.
 Reports can be used to pull lists of students based on the enrollment status and enrollment dates.

 - Wait: The Wait status places the student's enrollment on a wait list for the class with a time and date stamp for the request.
-Waitlisted students can then be added as an active enrollment to the class when a spot opens up (To give your staff complete control over the enrollment process, this is not done automatically.
+Waitlisted students can then be added as an active enrollment to the class when a spot opens up; to give your staff complete control over the enrollment process, this is not done automatically.
 (Wait enrollments are assigned a yellow background in the Family/Student enrollments view.)

 - Please refer to our "Wait List Enrollments" document for more information on creating Wait List enrollments.